Fahadvonkazi/SimpleNote/docs/technical-docs/app-behavior.md

 </details>

 ## User Functionalities
-The following functionalities are available to the user:

 ### Log-in
 The application allows users to log in using their credentials to access additional functionalities and view their notes.